ajdinl/ajdinl/README.md

 Software Engineer
 ------------------

-Ajdin is a web developer who enjoys crafting modern, high-quality applications, especially with **React and Rails**.
+Ajdin is a web engineer who enjoys crafting modern, high-quality applications, especially with **React and Rails**.

 *   🖥️  See my portfolio at [Vercel](http://ajdinlojic.vercel.app/)
 *   ✉️  You can contact me at [ajdinlojic@gmail.com](mailto:ajdinlojic@gmail.com)
-*   🧠  I'm constantly improving my skills in **React, Next.js, TypeScript, and Rails**, focusing on building modern and scalable web applications.
+*   🧠  I'm constantly improving my skills in **React, Next.js, TypeScript, and Ruby on Rails**, focusing on building modern and scalable web applications.
-*   🤝  I'm open to collaborating on **exciting and innovative** projects as a full-stack developer.
+*   🤝  I'm open to collaborating on exciting projects as a full-stack engineer, with flexibility to contribute on both frontend and backend.
 *   ⚡  Outside of coding, I'm passionate about **motorcycling, skiing, and cryptocurrency**.

 ### Skills